Let’s think about this for a second: What if we lived in a town called “Word City,” a twin of sorts to Music City.

 And the story goes like this …

 Words made this town.
 Words in novels, history books, and poetry.
-Ann Patchett, Jon Meacham, and Tiana Clark are names that many readers recognize, their words bound between two covers that are devoured during many sittings.
+Ann Patchett, Jon Meacham, and Tiana Clark are names many readers recognize, their words bound between two covers devoured during many sittings.

 And there are the words in songs that have brought our town fame, even as not all great songs easily fit into the well-oiled machine on Music Row.
-The big buildings on 17th Avenue were built on words with a catchy tune — a sometimes-clever lyrical rhyme — backed by world-class musicians.
+The big buildings on 17th Avenue were built on words with a catchy tune – a sometimes clever lyrical rhyme – backed by world-class musicians.
 The song can start with a melody, but its power comes from the story it tells.
-If the words grab you there will be a visceral, emotional reaction.
+There will be a visceral, emotional reaction if the words grab you.

 On the other hand, writers who place the art of poetry above their rhymes may never owned estates in Leipers Fork.
 As Guy Clark once said, “I consider what I do poetry.
 I don’t need to prove I’m a poet in every line, and I’m not afraid to speak plainly in my songs.
 Not everything needs to be a metaphor, and I don’t need lofty words.
 But it is my obligation to be faithful to the verse.
 I write what I know.
 I write what I see.”

 Stick with me in this tale of Word City and listen with your curiosity.

 The outlier in this word soirée is the spoken word.
 These words may rhyme but not predictably; breaks and beats become the rhythm; intonation and eye contact create a bond, and all these expressions become the music.
 It’s an ancient oral tradition, a word ritual.
 Its contemporary purveyors aren’t household names.
 But their chosen topics speak to the core of human existence: social justice, change, and traditions that bind a community together.
 Performance poets draw us into their world.